AWSCognitoIdentityProviderAdminInitiateAuthRequest

 Define auth challenge

-For more information, see Customizing User Pool Workflows with Lambda Triggers in the Amazon Cognito Developer Guide.
+For more information, see Customizing user pool Workflows with Lambda Triggers in the Amazon Cognito Developer Guide.

-Amazon Cognito does not store the ClientMetadata value.
-This data is available only to AWS Lambda triggers that are assigned to a user pool to support custom workflows.
-If your user pool configuration does not include triggers, the ClientMetadata parameter serves no purpose.
+Store the ClientMetadata value.
+This data is available only to Lambda triggers that are assigned to a user pool to support custom workflows.
+If your user pool configuration doesn’t include triggers, the ClientMetadata parameter serves no purpose.

-Amazon Cognito does not validate the ClientMetadata value.
+Validate the ClientMetadata value.

 Declaration